Fertility and thyroid disease can be linked making it difficult to conceive.

 “I support routine screening of the general population for thyroid dysfunction at the start of pregnancy and especially when seeking fertility treatment or struggling with miscarries,” he added.

 The thyroid produces hormones that play key roles in growth and development.
-According to the British researchers, changes in thyroid function can have a major effect on reproductive function before, during and after conception.
+According to British researchers, changes in thyroid function can have a major effect on reproductive function before, during and after conception.

 Hypothyroidism (underactive thyroid) affects about 0.5 percent of women of reproductive age.
 In children and teens, the condition is associated with a delay in reaching sexual maturity, according to the researchers.